 Packing for NZ is relatively easy with Spaceship travel because our campers come with everything you could need.
 It’s sort of like packing for an adventure camping trip without the need for tent equipment, sleeping bags or cooking gear.
 Here’s more information about you might need for your journey with us…

 When it comes to packing for South Island, it’s important to pack for the extremities.
-The weather can differ greatly and can change in a split second, so bring all weather gear.
-Some items that will come in handy for NZ are:
+The weather can differ greatly and can change in a split second, so bring all-weather gear.
+Some items that will come in handy for New Zealand are:

 ‘Traversing the Mountain Side’ by PermaCultured